lexfor/Lab/README.md

     NODE_ENV=dev

-if you want to use redis:
+if you want to use redis - open console and run:

-    open console and start redis-server
+    redis-server

 if you want to use MYSQL: